Ayyanthole: Medical Facilities

 There are many state of the art medical facilities available at Ayyanthole.
 It has a super speciality hospital called West Fort Hospital, which has emergency services.
 There are also other medical clinics like Mother Hospital, Chandramathi Hospital and other smaller clinics.
 Numerous pharmacy shops are available but none of them are open round the clock.

 Religion

-Ayyanthole has a diversity of religious institutions: The Karthyayani, Sree Pannimkulamgara Lakshmivaraha moorthy Kshethram, Thrikumaramkudom Subrahmanya Temple, The Manathitta Mahavishnu, Manathitta Siva temple, Thenjithukavu bhagavathy Temple, Shri Thiruvanath Sri Krishna Temple, St. Mary's Catholic Church and a Mosque.
+Ayyanthole has a diversity of religious institutions: The Karthyayani, Sree Pannimkulamgara Lakshmivaraha moorthy Kshethram, Thrikumaramkudom Subrahmanya Temple, The Manathitta Mahavishnu, Manathitta Siva temple, Thenjithukavu bhagavathy Temple, Shri Thiruvanath Sri Krishna Temple, St. Mary's Assumption Church which is currently being renovated.
+Ayyanthole also includes a Mosque.
 The Karthyayani Temple is one of the prominent places of worship for Hindus in the area.
 Devi Karthyayani, the reigning deity, is believed to be the daughter of Nanda and Yasoda, who slipped away from the hands of Kamsa.
 The temple holds the annual Karthika Vilakku festival, as well as it is a participant of the equally popular festival of Thrissur Pooram.
 In Pannimkulangara Temple chief deity is Varahamoorthi the incarnation of Vishnu along with Goddess Lakshmi.
 Janmashtami is the main festival of this temple.